Deportation in the second Trump administration: Government spending

 In 2024, the American Immigration Council estimated the cost of conducting a million deportations at $967.9 billion in federal government spending over a decade.

-Deportations are a lucrative business and the WSJ reported in May 2025, how billions are spent each year in detaining people, in frequently moving them from one of the one hundred US detention centers to the next, and in providing toiletries, food and telecommunication services.
+Deportations are a lucrative business and as the Wall Street Journal reported in May 2025, billions are spent each year to detain, transport and provide toiletries, food and other services.
 In FY 2023 enforcement and removal operations alone cost $4.5 billion.

 After it was announced that Trump was utilizing military planes to deport individuals, it was estimated that each flight cost over $850,000.
 Each of the recent deportation flights had about 80 people on board.
+In February 2025, the Democratic chair of the United States Senate Committee on Foreign Relations released a report which found that deals with five governments; Equatorial Guinea, Rwanda, El Salvador, Eswatini and Palau have cost more than $32 million due to agreements where governments were offered money, political favors or both to accept deportees.

 Impact on growth and productivity

-Construction, manufacturing, agriculture, service, and childcare are among the sectors that employ large numbers of illegal immigrants.
+Construction, manufacturing, agriculture, service, and childcare are among the sectors that employ large numbers of undocumented immigrants.
 Adam Tooze said that the planned deportations would cause "a series of rolling shocks to a large part of the U.S. economy" and would also affect people outside those sectors by raising prices.
 Manuel Cunha Jr., the president of the Nisei Farmers League in California, said, "If you took away my workforce, you wouldn't eat....
 The country will stop, literally stop because the food system won't move."
 Lack of childcare would prompt some people to leave the workforce.

 Shortly after Trump took office in January 2025, rumors of mass deportations and fears of increased ICE raids impacted the agriculture sector with massive drops in field workers who showed up for work the day after the inauguration.
 Preliminary data from the Census Bureau showed that 1.2 million immigrants had left the US workforce between January and July 2025.
 The agricultural sector was particularly affected, with watermelon, cantaloupe, corn and cotton harvests delayed and crops wasted.
 Contractors in the construction sector were also unable to fill job openings.
 The largest regional loss of construction workers was in California, where more than 13,000 workers were lost.

 Healthcare

 After it was reported that ICE might arrest people at hospitals, hospitals in Washington and Georgia advised staff to alert security guards or supervisors if they were questioned by ICE.
 The states of Texas and Florida required healthcare facilities to "to ask the immigration status of patients and tally the cost to taxpayers of providing care to immigrants living in the U.S. without authorization".

+In Minnesota, ICE personnel entered a hospital without a judicial warrant.
+They handcuffed one patient to their bed, and remained in the patient's room for one day.
+After 28 hours, the ICE officers were confronted and removed from the hospital.
+Some advocates asked for hospitals to change policies to prevent ICE from entering emergency rooms and hospitals, though no policy change was reported.